If you have old silver items around your house — even if they're broken or out of style — they're still worth something.

 What is considered scrap silver?

 Scrap silver is any silver item that's only worth the value of the silver it contains.
-In other words, the item itself is no longer usable or useful, whether it’s old, broken, or part of something that no longer works (like electronic scrap).
+In other words, the item itself is no longer usable or useful, whether it’s old, broken, or part of something that no longer works like electronics.
+More below on where you can find scrap silver.

 Can you sell silver scrap?

 Yes, you can sell silver scrap for the value of its silver content.
-Keep reading for details on where to sell your silver scrap for the highest price.
+More here on selling silver, or keep reading for details on where to sell your silver scrap for the highest price: CashforSilverUSA.com.

 Where is the best place to sell silver scrap?